luckylegend-project/lucky-legend/README.md

 - **Launch Platform:** Pump.fun
 - **Project Type:** Cultural and community-driven token

-Lucky Legend follows a minimal and transparent approach.
+Lucky Legend follows a minimal and intentional approach.

 There are no hidden mechanisms.
 No complex tokenomics.